No one loves your pet as much as you do. Part of that love is making sure they get the best veterinary care possible.

 Cats, small critters like ferrets and hamsters, and birds should be in carriers when you bring them in.
 Dogs should at least be on a leash, although small ones may do better in a carrier.

 If your pet doesn’t get along well with other animals, let the office staff know.
-It might be easier for him to wait in your car with you until the vet is ready for the appointment.
+It might be easier for it to wait in your car with you until the vet is ready for the appointment.
 Call ahead of time to see if the clinic is running on schedule so you don’t end up waiting too long.

 Know what your budget is, too.
 This will help the vet know how extensive a checkup should be.
 Some people prefer for their pet to get routine bloodwork.
-Others are fine with the basics, like listening to the animal’s heart and checking his eyes, nose, ears, teeth, and poop.
+Others are fine with the basics, like listening to the animal’s heart and checking their eyes, nose, ears, teeth, and poop.
 Figure out how much you're prepared to spend if a test shows that your pet needs treatment.

 Don’t be afraid to ask questions or take notes.
 That’s what the vet is there for.